christianalfoni/immutable-store/README.md

 ```
 This store in this example has a **home**-domain and an **admin**-domain.
 When these domains are set you can not change them.
 This means that the top level of the store will never be mutable.

+A store contains the data related to what you are displaying in your application.
+As you can see in the demo the store is put into localStorage and when refreshing the app it is back in its exact state.
+If you need to cache data, store larger sets of entities etc. that is not the job of the immutable-store.
+Only put data that you need in the current state of your app into the store.

 ## Defining state
 ```javascript
 var store = Store({